 The next stage is the water extraction in the brewing tank, aimed at extracting the taste from bread rusks.
 Other ingredients, such as sugar and sourdough, are also added at this stage.
-A so-called wort is formed.
+Henceforth, a so-called wort is formed.
 This stage is similar to the brewing of beer.
-It differs in details such as the range of temperatures used or the order in which raw materials are added.
+It differs in details, such as the range of temperatures used, or the order in which raw materials are added.

-In the next stage, the kvass is fermented in the brewing tank and under refrigerated conditions in bottles or barrels.
-Maturing in a cold room is a process that can last from several weeks to several months depending on the type of kvass and the desired taste parameters.
+In the next stage, the kvass is fermented in the brewing tank, and under refrigerated conditions in bottles or barrels.
+Maturation in a cold room is a process that can last from several weeks to several months depending on the type of acid and the desired taste parameters.

 3. How did you personally learn about the production of kvass?